MoritzLost/TextformatterPageTitleLinks/README.md

 - **Minimum length for linkable titles:** You can set the minimum length for linked pages.
 Pages with shorter titles than the defined minimum will not be linked.
 - **Include the current page:** By default, the module will not create self-referential links (links to the page the field is on), but you can include the current page with this option.
 - **Include hidden pages:** Check this if you want to link to hidden pages as well.
-- **Additional attributes for the anchor element (&lt;a&gt;):** You can set any number of attributes (for example, custom classes) you want to add to all automatically generated links through the settings as well.
+- **Additional attributes for the HTML tag:** You can set any number of attributes (for example, custom classes) you want to add to all automatically generated links through the settings as well.
 You can also use replacement patterns that get passed to [$page->getText()](https://processwire.com/api/ref/page/get-text/).
 The `href` attribute is added automatically.
 Check out the examples on the module configuration page to get started.
+- **Change the HTML tag of the link element:** Use this to wrap titles in something other than `<a>` tags.
+Possible values include `span`, `mark`, `em`, `strong` or the name of any other inline HTML element.
+- **Disable automatic href attribute:** By default, the module automatically includes an `href` attribute in the generated link.
+But if you want to markup your titles with a different element, this may not be what you want, so you can disable it here.
+- **Disable automatic visibility check:** By default, the module will not generate a link to a page if it isn't viewable (using [\$page->viewable()](https://processwire.com/api/ref/page-permissions/viewable/).
+Use this option to disable this check.
 - **Use case insensitive mode:** Add the `i` flag to the regular expressions, so that titles are matched on a case insensitive basis.
 - **Force case sensitive database query for title retrieval:** The database query groups by title, so if there are multiple pages with a similar title, only one is returned.
 For case insensitive database collations (`_ci` suffix), this means pages whose titles only differ by their casing or use of diacritics, only one row will be returned.
 Check this option to group by binary representation instead, this way you get all variations from the database.
 - **Preference for duplicate page titles:** If you have multiple pages with the same name, you can tell the module to prefer to link to the oldest or the newest page.